Fir3atWillBA/OOD_AE2_Project/README.md

 ## Evaluation:

 This calculator project successfully implements a simple graphical user interface using the tkinter library in Python.
-The calculator performs basic arithmetic operations (addition, subtraction, multiplication, and division), along with special functions like raising to power and square root.The code is *modular* and easy to read.
+The calculator performs basic arithmetic operations (addition, subtraction, multiplication, and division), along with special functions like raising to power and square root.
+The code is *modular* and easy to read.
 The use of object-oriented programming and design patterns makes the code flexible and extendable.

 The calculator has been tested with unit tests, and it has passed all tests provided.
 However, there are a number of complex test scenarios that can be added to ensure the reliability and accuracy of the calculations.